-\textbf{POPE.} \Cref{tab:POPE} showcases the performance of different methods on the POPE benchmark~\cite{li2023evaluating} across MS-COCO~\cite{lin2014microsoft}, A-OKVQA~\cite{schwenk2022okvqa}, and GQA~\cite{hudson2019gqa} datasets, evaluated under Random, Popular, and Adversarial setups. (\textbf{\Ours}) consistently outperforms the baseline (\textit{base}) and other decoding methods (VCD~\cite{leng2023mitigating}, M3ID~\cite{favero2024multi}) in most cases, achieving the highest Accuracy and F1 scores.
-It also demonstrates balanced improvements in Precision and Recall, indicating a reduction in errors and better information capture.
-For InstructBLIP, \Ours shows a significant performance boost, particularly in mitigating hallucinations related to object existence.
-However, LLaVA 1.5 exhibits less pronounced improvements in Popular and Adversarial setups, highlighting its limitations in more challenging scenarios.
-Yet, overall, \Ours proves to be robust and effective across different datasets and query setups.
+\paragraph{POPE.} \Cref{tab:POPE} summarizes performance on the POPE benchmark~\citep{li2023evaluating} across MS-COCO~\citep{lin2014microsoft}, A-OKVQA~\citep{schwenk2022okvqa}, and GQA~\citep{hudson2019gqa} datasets under the Random, Popular, and Adversarial setups.
+Overall, \Ours consistently outperforms the baseline (\textit{base}) and other decoding methods (VCD, M3ID) in most cases, achieving the highest Accuracy and F1 scores.
+Additionally, balanced improvements in Precision and Recall suggest reduced errors and better information capture.
+For InstructBLIP, \Ours yields a significant performance boost---especially in mitigating hallucinations related to object existence---while LLaVA-1.5 shows somewhat lower gains in the more challenging Popular and Adversarial setups.
+Nonetheless, \Ours proves robust across different datasets and query configurations.

-\textbf{MME-Hallucination.} \Cref{tab:MME} presents performance results for InstructBLIP~\cite{dai2024instructblip} and LLaVA 1.5~\cite{liu2023visual} on the MME-Hallucination benchmark~\cite{fu2024mme}, focusing on object-level (Existence, Count) and attribute-level (Position, Color) metrics.
-Both models exhibit significant improvements in the Existence category with Ours, achieving the highest scores.
-While VCD~\cite{leng2023mitigating} performs best in the Count metric, \Ours excels in the Position and Color categories, attaining the top scores for both models. \Ours demonstrates superior performance in Total Score compared to other methods, affirming its effectiveness in reducing hallucinations and improving accuracy across multiple metrics.
+\paragraph{MME-Hallucination.} \Cref{tab:MME} presents performance results for InstructBLIP and LLaVA-1.5 on the MME-Hallucination benchmark~\citep{fu2024mme}.
+We evaluate both object-level metrics (Existence, Count) and attribute-level metrics (Position, Color).
+Both models show marked improvements in the Existence category when using \Ours, achieving the highest scores.
+While VCD slightly outperforms in the Count metric, \Ours excels in Position and Color, leading to superior Total Scores overall.
+These results affirm that \Ours effectively reduces hallucinations and improves accuracy across multiple dimensions.